sarahciston/codingcare/posts/prospectus.md

   * >>"his knowledge is not classificatory but storied, not totalising and synoptic but open-ended and exploratory."
 (Ingold 2015, 48)
 * deep interdisciplinarity
 * toolkit >>"space of 'instruction, contingency, action, and alternative engagement' (Gabrys 20XX, 92)"
+* anarchic toolchest
+* indigenous research and other community practices of being with

 ### inspo: people & communities, writerly forms
 * Sara Ahmed